koyunkyung/archive-uoft/README.md

-# A Poll-of-Polls Forecast for the 2024 U.S. Presidential Election: Trend Analysis of Support Rates for Harris Considering Pollster and State Disparities
+# A Poll-of-Polls Forecast for the 2024 U.S. Presidential Election: Analyzing Support Trends for Harris by Pollster and State
-## Kamla Harris Emerges as a Leading Candidate with Constant Support Rates Hovering Around 50.03%
+## Kamala Harris Leads with Stable Support Around 48%

 ## Overview